 Climate change is among the most pressing global challenges facing the world today, posing risks for humans and natural ecosystems.
 Our commitment to reducing greenhouse gas (GHG) emissions and addressing climate change that threatens human health supports our mission at Baxter to save and sustain lives.

-We accept the view of most scientists that enough is known about the science and environmental impacts of climate change for us to take actions to address it.
-We believe that one of the most serious worldwide challenges is to address global climate change and, at the same time, work to sustain a growing global economy.
-We recognize that the risks and complexities of climate change are so important that we must work together to meet this challenge.
-We support efforts to bring together the ingenuity and experience of all sectors of our society — private, public, and nongovernmental organizations — to address this issue in a constructive way.
-We can make significant progress in addressing climate change and sustaining economic growth by having governments adopt reasonable policies, programs, and transition strategies.
+We acknowledge the scientific evidence presented by the Intergovernmental Panel on Climate Change concerning the need to limit global average temperature increase to avoid catastrophic effects of climate change.
+Furthermore, we recognize that the risks and complexities of climate change are so significant that we must bring together the ingenuity and experience of all sectors of our society — private, public and nongovernmental organizations (NGOs) — to address this issue in a constructive way.
+We can make significant progress in addressing climate change while sustaining economic growth when governments adopt reasonable policies, programs and transition strategies.

-Businesses can and should take concrete steps now to assess opportunities for emission reductions, establish and meet emission-reduction objectives, and invest in new, more-efficient products, practices, and technologies.
-Baxter has committed that by 2015 it will:
+Corporations can and should take concrete steps now to assess opportunities for emission reductions, to establish and meet emission-reduction objectives, and to invest in renewable-energy and alternative technologies, as well as new, more efficient products and practices.

-Countries must address energy needs of the future with thoughtful planning, considering the need for new energy facilities along with aggressive energy conservation measures stimulated by financial incentives.
-Any new energy facilities should be located, constructed, and operated in a manner that is protective of the environment.
+Countries must address energy needs of the future with thoughtful planning, considering the need for new energy-production facilities along with energy-conservation measures stimulated by financial incentives.
 Governments should invest in and use new energy technologies, especially those fueled with renewable resources, and should provide financial incentives for others to do so.